eclipse-hono/hono/site/documentation/content/user-guide/device-registry.md

 {{% notice info %}}
 The JDBC based registry implementation does not support the following features:

-* Tenants can not be retrieved using the [search tenants]({{< relref "/api/management#tenants/searchTenants" >}}) operation defined by the Device Registry Management API.
-Invoking this operation will yield a `501 Not Implemented` response.
+* Tenants can be retrieved using the [search tenants]({{< relref "/api/management#tenants/searchTenants" >}}) operation defined by the Device Registry Management API, but filtering and sorting are currently not supported yet, so these parameters will be ignored by now.
 * The *alias* and *trust-anchor-group* properties defined on a tenant are being ignored by the registry.
 Consequently, multiple tenants can not be configured to use the same trust anchor(s).
 {{% /notice %}}